wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

 Where `sitename` is the name of your app.
 This will create a url like: `http://sitename.herokuapp.com`

-* Add, and Commit all your data (you may want to push to Github too).
+__Add, and Commit all your data to git__ (you may want to push to Github too).

-* To push to Heroku (it's just another git remote), enter the following command
+Then push it to Heroku (it's just another git remote afterall), enter the following command

 ```
 git push heroku master
 ```

-* In terminal after you deploy your app, type in `heroku ps:scale web=1`
-  * this will ensure you have at least one dyno(process) running
+In terminal after you deploy your app, type in `heroku ps:scale web=1`.
+This will ensure you have at least one dyno(process) running

 ### Heroku Environment variables
 In your javascript code, you might have something like `process.env.GOOGLE_KEY`.

-In order to add environment variables to github.
-We will run a heroku command to set it per item in our .env file
+In order to add environment variables to Heroku, you run a command to set it per item in our .env file.
+For example...

 ```
 heroku config:set S3_KEY=8N029N81 S3_SECRET=9s83109d3+583493190